The growth charts in your child's health booklet will tell you all you need to know about your child's growth.

 Similarly, soft drinks, juice, and other sweetened beverages are high in sugar and calories—this includes sports drinks that your child might take after physical activity.
 The best bet is plain water after regular playtime or light/moderate physical activity!
 Do note that fruit juices are not recommended for children who are younger than 1 year old.

 And of course, don’t forget the physical activity.
-While your little ball of energy might seem to be always on-the-move, remember that kids his age need plenty of physical activity—at least three hours of physical play a day!
+While your little ball of energy might seem to be always on-the-move, remember that kids his/her age need plenty of physical activity—at least three hours of physical play a day!

 What’s most important is to make sure your child grows up enjoying exercise and eating healthy food.
-These things should not feel like chores to him, so go have fun with the little one, mummy and daddy
+These things should not feel like chores to him/her, so go have fun with the little one, mummy and daddy

 Visit Parent Hub, for more useful tips and guides to give your child a healthy start.